BizarroLand Film Festival: History

 The festival is held annually in different venues in the Orlando area and is a permanent fixture in the arts calendar of Orlando.

 The festival team is also engaged in the production of movies, for example The Transformations of the Transformations of the Drs.
 Jenkins that premiered at GenreBlast Film Festival 2021.
 The film featured the festival director Stephen Stull and collaborators like Michael J. Epstein.

 In January 2022 the festival got renamed into BizarroLand Film Festival.

 Awards

-The Sickies are Sick 'n' Wrong's awards statues.
+The Sickies are BizarroLand's awards statues.
 They are designed by Brad Bailey and hand sculpted and painted by Paul and Debra Berg.
 They are being awarded annually in 12 categories, including: